whiskishivers/wxbot/README.md

 Visit the [NWS alerts page](https://alerts.weather.gov/) to look up zone and area identifiers.
 If you are only interested in a very specific geographical location, it is best to use the area or zone that most closely defines it.

-The bot filters one type only (area or zone).
+The bot filters on one type at a time (area or zone).
 Multiple areas/zones must be comma separated.

 Alerts for the entire state of California: `/wx set area CA`